Huge fans of music festivals here.

-There was a time when the Big Day Out was the biggest festival in Australia.
-But with the rise of the genre specific event, the Big Day Out was soon no longer.
+There was a time when Big Day Out was the biggest festival in Australia.
+But with the rise of the genre-specific event, the Big Day Out was soon no longer.
 Enter Soundwave, now the largest hard rock/punk festival in the country.

-After experimenting with it’s format over the last couple of years, Soundwave has now settled on being a one day festival that tours Melbourne, Sydney and Brisbane only.
+After experimenting with its format over the last couple of years, Soundwave has now settled on being a one-day festival that tours Melbourne, Sydney, and Brisbane only.
 But usually with a couple of dates in each of these cities tickets are pretty easy to come by.
 Soundwave consists of five stages but what makes it a great experience is the two main stages.
-Bands will play on one stage while crew set up the second stage and vice versa.
-Of course what this means for the punter is continuous music all day long.
+Bands will play on one stage while the crew set up the second stage and vice versa.
+Of course, what this means for the punter is continuous music all day long.

-So grab yourself a cold beer, enjoy the sunshine and join thousands of other revellers watching some of the biggest acts from across the globe.
+So grab yourself a cold beer, enjoy the sunshine, and join thousands of other revelers watching some of the biggest acts from across the globe.

 by Enfocar Photo

 If you like your bands heavy, your music loud and your crowds wild, then Rock on the Range is a festival not to be missed.
 Held in Columbus Ohio every May, ROTR is unashamedly metal.
-With past line ups including bands such as Slipknot, Judas Priest, Marilyn Manson and Godsmack this event is not for the feint hearted.
+With past line ups including bands such as Slipknot, Judas Priest, Marilyn Manson, and Godsmack this event is not for the faint-hearted.